vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/1_INTRODUCTION.md

 I have used the following MSS, in the preparation of the present work :

-1. Anuttarāștikā.
+1. Anuttarāṣtikā.
 2. Anuttara Tattva Vimarsini Vrtti.
 3. Anubhava Nivedana.
 4. Brhati Vimarsini or Isvara Pratyabhijñā Vivrti

 Vimarsinī.